Diving cylinder: Mass of gas consumed

 The loss of the weight of the gas taken from the cylinder makes the cylinder and diver more buoyant.
 This can be a problem if the diver is unable to remain neutrally buoyant towards the end of the dive because most of the gas has been breathed from the cylinder.
-The buoyancy change due to gas usage from back mounted cylinders is easily compensated by carrying sufficient diving weights to provide neutral buoyancy with empty cylinders at the end of a dive, and using the buoyancy compensator to neutralise the excess weight until the gas has been used.
+The buoyancy change due to gas usage from back-mounted cylinders is easily compensated by carrying sufficient diving weights to provide neutral buoyancy with empty cylinders at the end of a dive, and using the buoyancy compensator to neutralise the excess weight until the gas has been used.

 Filling

 Diving cylinders are filled by attaching a high-pressure gas supply to the cylinder valve, opening the valve and allowing gas to flow into the cylinder until the desired pressure is reached, then closing the valves, venting the connection and disconnecting it.
 This process involves a risk of the cylinder or the filling equipment failing under pressure, both of which are hazardous to the operator, so procedures to control these risks are generally followed.
 Rate of filling must be limited to avoid excessive heating, the temperature of cylinder and contents must remain below the maximum working temperature specified by the applicable standard.

-A flexible high pressure hose used for this purpose is known as a filling whip.
+Pre-fill inspection

+Before filling a cylinder the filling operator may be required by regulations, code of practice, or operations manual, to inspect the cylinder and valve for any obvious external defects or damage, and to reject for filling any cylinder that does not comply with the standards.
+It may also be required to record cylinder details in the filling log.

 Filling from a compressor

 Breathing air supply can come directly from a high-pressure breathing air compressor, from a high-pressure storage system, or from a combined storage system with compressor.
-Direct charging is energy intensive, and the charge rate will be limited by the available power source and capacity of the compressor.
-A large-volume bank of high-pressure storage cylinders allows faster charging or simultaneous charging of multiple cylinders, and allows for provision of more economical high-pressure air by recharging the storage banks from a low-power compressor, or using lower cost off-peak electrical power.
+A large-volume bank of high-pressure storage cylinders allows faster charging or simultaneous charging of multiple cylinders.

 The quality of compressed breathing air for diving is usually specified by national or organisational standards, and the steps generally taken to assure the air quality include: